 The Dial gesture is what you use to change the rotor from one function to another.
 You make this gesture by simultaneously touching two fingers anywhere on the screen whilst turning an imaginary dial between them to the right or left.
-If it works correctly, you will hear a very soft, high pitched tone, and Voiceover will announce the function you just dialled the rotor to.
+If it works correctly, Voiceover will announce the function you just dialled the rotor to.